 The MD simulations also provide a molecular-level image of what happens during the binding experiments.
-By analyzing the structure of the RBD, NTD, and S1 segment, either as a part of the fully folded spike protein or as a separate domain, we were able to reproduce the NTD binding pocket that was previously found with the Zernike analysis and show that the experimentally observed SA binding of the isolated RBD is to a certain degree biologically irrelevant as ~25% of the SA binding residues are not accessible to SA in the fully folded spike protein.
-From the SA-S1MD trajectory, we have determined the respective SA affinities to the NTD and RBD domains.
-Using a simple dynamical model and deriving physical constants from the MD simulations, we are able to estimate the effects of the two domains on SA binding, which-as a secondary receptor-helps the viral infection.
-This indicated an additional ~25% stronger binding of SA to the NTD than to the RBD.
+By analyzing the structure of the RBD, NTD and S1 segment, either as a part of the fully folded spike protein, or as a separate domain, we were able to reproduce the NTD binding pocket that was previously found with the Zernike analysis, and show that the experimentally-observed sialic-acid binding of the isolated RBD is to a certain degree biologically irrelevant as $\sim 25\%$ of the SA-binding residues are not accessible to sialic acid in the fully-folded spike protein.
+From the sialic-acid - S1 MD trajectory, we have determined the respective sialic-acid affinities to the NTD and RBD domains.
+Using a simple dynamical model, deriving physical constants from the MD simulations, we are able to estimate the effects of the two domains on sialic-acid binding, which - as a secondary receptor - helps the viral infection.
+This indicated an additional $\sim 25\%$ stronger binding of SA to the NTD than to the RBD.

-Interestingly, we observe SA-, but not heparan-sulfate (HS)-binding in both the FIDA (for the S1) and (for neither the RBD, S1, nor full-length S segments) FCM experiments (see Figure S6), while a previous FCM study has reported RBD and S binding to, e.g., Vero E6 and A549 cells, 10 fluorescent microarray and surface-plasmon resonance study has reported RBD and S binding to HS, but not to SA, 59 and a NMR study has reported that \tilde{S} , but not RBD binds to $\alpha 2,3$ and α 22,6-sialyl N-acetyllactosamine, i.e., two SA containing trisaccharides.
-55 In these FCM experiments, performed with HSases (instead of sialostatin), we observed strongly decreased HS levels on the HEK-ACE2 cells but not any decrease in spike (segment) binding, as opposed to earlier findings for different cell lines by Clausen et al. 16 Also, in FIDA experiments, we observe no RBD or S1 binding to heparin of various molecular weights (6-30 kDa) nor to the HS-chain containing proteoglycan syndecan-2 (data not shown), while this was observed for immobilized HS, ^{60,61} and-in a typically unspecific manner-for heparin. ^{62-65} Taken together, this indicates that the exact choice of molecules, cells, and techniques significantly influences the outcome of these experiments.
+Interestingly, we observe SA-, but not heparan-sulfate (HS) binding in both the FIDA (for the S1) and (for neither the RBD, S1, and full-length S segments) FCM experiments (see Figure S6), while a previous FCM study has reported RBD and S binding to e.g. Vero E6 and A549 cells, a fluorescent microarray and surface-plasmon resonance study has reported RBD and S binding to HS, but not to SA, and an NMR study has reported that S, but not RBD binds to $\alpha 2,3$ - and $\alpha 22,6$ -sialyl N-acetyllactosamine), i.e., two sialic-acid containing trisaccharides.
+In these FCM experiments, performed with HSases (instead of sialostatin), we observed strongly decreased HS levels on the HEK-ACE2 cells, but not any decrease in spike (segment) binding, as opposed to earlier findings for different cell lines, by Clausen